 If you love cookies as much as I think you do, then you’ll also definitely want to make my Double Chocolate Peppermint Bark Cookies, my Cookie Butter Chocolate Chip Cookies, and my Peanut Butter Oreo Stuffed Chocolate Chip Cookies.

 It’s cookie-baking season!
-I’ve made snickerdoodles a million different ways (okay five), but I can’t believe I didn’t have a plain, original snickerdoodle recipe on the blog.
+I’ve made snickerdoodles a million different ways (okay five, but I will say, these Pumpkin Snickerdoodles are super good,) but I can’t believe I didn’t have a plain, original snickerdoodle recipe on the blog.
 Sometimes I have to remind myself that I need to step away from the fancy and start with the basics.
 It’s a “learn to crawl before you can walk” kind of thing.
 I just get SO EXCITED when I’m baking sweets that I tend to go all-out.
 Not that anyone’s complaining!